SirYancy/computer-apps/book/ch5-databases/tutorial-tables.md

 ### Building the Artist table

-Let\'s start simple.
+Let's start simple.
 We have three tables to construct.
 The first one we should look into is a table for each artist.
 Remember, you might have several albums by the same artist, and so this is our first clue that
 \"Artists\" need their own table.